KYKhaw428/IPFSPrivateP2P/README.md

 **Important note: You can only use your public IP address for the bootstrapping nodes, or the other nodes will be unable to locate the bootstrap if internal IP address is being used.**

 #### 4) Check for peers and connect them
+	1. Run ```ipfs daemon``` on all the peers/nodes.
-After all the nodes of the private network have started by running ```ipfs daemon```, check if they are connected to all the peers by running ```ipfs swarm peers```.
-If there are certain peers missing, go to the bootstrap node and run the same command ```ipfs swarm peers``` to get all the connected peers.
-Then you can proceed to connect any missing peers in your node by running ```ipfs swarm connect <replace this to multi addr of missing peers>```.
-And lastly, try running ```ipfs swarm peers``` again after you have connected the peers that were missing earlier to see if they are added to your peer list.
+	2. Check every nodes to see if they are connected to all the peers by running ```ipfs swarm peers```.
+	3. If there are certain peers missing in that particular node, go to the bootstrap node and run the same command ```ipfs swarm peers``` to get all the connected peers.
+	4. Then proceed to connect any missing peers in the particular node by running ```ipfs swarm connect <replace this to multi addr of missing peers>```.
+	5. Lastly, try running ```ipfs swarm peers``` for the particular node again to check if the missing peers were added.